Transparent Bitcoin Mining Data Centers in Europe: 7 Criteria for Investors 2026

 1. Is it a direct bilateral offtake agreement, or a retail tariff with a margin-adding intermediary?
 2. Is it fixed-rate or variable?
 3. What is the contract duration?
 A rolling monthly arrangement provides no structural protection.

-GM3 reference: Direct hydropower contracts with ANDE, sourced from Itaipú surplus generation.
-Contracted rate: $0.028 to $0.057/kWh (2.5 to 5.7 US cents/kWh).
+GM3 reference: Direct hydropower supply sourced from Itaipú generation.
+Rate: $0.028 to $0.057/kWh (2.8 to 5.7 US cents/kWh).
 This is a baseload, direct-connect arrangement, not a curtailment or off-peak tariff.
-The IEA's global electricity market data confirms that industrial baseload rates below $0.06/kWh are achievable only in markets with significant renewable surplus, such as Paraguay's Itaipú grid.
+The IEA's global electricity market data shows that industrial baseload rates below $0.06/kWh are achievable only in markets with significant renewable surplus, such as Paraguay's Itaipú grid.

 Criterion 3: Audited Real Uptime